haejiyun/haejiyun/README.md

 ## 🔍 Project Highlights
 **1. NLP Portfolio**
-Project: Sentiment Analysis of Airbnb Reviews in Paris
+**Project**: Sentiment Analysis of Airbnb Reviews in Paris
+**Description**
-Description: An in-depth analysis of Airbnb guest experiences using advanced NLP techniques such as Zero-shot Classification and BERT Sentiment Analysis.
+An in-depth analysis of Airbnb guest experiences using advanced NLP techniques such as Zero-shot Classification and BERT Sentiment Analysis.
 This project includes a comprehensive pipeline that detects language, translates non-English reviews, and categorizes sentiment and content using state-of-the-art models.
 The results are presented through an interactive Streamlit app.

 **2. Machine Learning Portfolio**
 Project: Clustering of French Cities and Rupture Detection of Voting Behavior